 The primary argument against fundamental indexing is that it is simply a value strategy repackaged as something new.
-Most of the time when a portfolio deviates from market-cap weighting, the alternatively weighted portfolio increases the weight of smaller-cap stocks and decreases the weightings of larger-cap stocks.
+Most of the time when a portfolio deviates from market-cap-weighting, the alternatively weighted portfolio increases the weights of smaller-cap stocks and decreases the weights of larger-cap stocks.
 The value tilt inherent to fundamental indexing stems from two sources.
-First, by weighting its holdings by a fundamental metric (such as revenue), the strategy overweights stocks trading at a lower multiple of that metric.
+First, by weighting its holdings by a fundamental metric (such as revenues), the strategy overweights stocks trading at a lower multiple of that metric.
 Second, when the strategy rebalances, it trims stocks that have increased in price relative to that metric and adds to those names that lagged the market relative to the fundamental metric.
 While this weighting approach favors value stocks, it has less consistent exposure to value than market-cap-weighted value index alternatives because it does not explicitly target value stocks.

-In a paper titled “Why Fundamental Indexation Might—or Might Not—Work”, Morningstar’s Paul Kaplan highlights that fundamental indexing implicitly assumes that all companies should trade at the same valuation multiples.
+In a paper titled "Why Fundamental Indexation Might--or Might Not--Work," Morningstar's Paul Kaplan highlights that fundamental indexing implicitly assumes that all companies should trade at the same valuation multiples.
 Efficient market supporters counter that stocks should, and empirically do, trade at different multiples based on their risk and growth profiles.
-Kaplan also asserts that without knowing a stock’s fair value or fair valuation multiple beforehand, it is impossible to conclude in advance that a stock's current market price is too high or low, and whether stocks that command high valuations are overpriced.
+Kaplan also asserts that without knowing a stock's fair value or fair valuation multiple beforehand, it is impossible to conclude in advance that a stock's current market price is too high or low or whether a stock that commands a high valuation is overpriced.

 Size and Value Everywhere

-Several suites of fundamentally weighted exchange-traded funds have nearly a decade of live performance data.
-WisdomTree offers both dividend- and earnings-weighted ETF suites for large-, mid-, and small-cap market segments.
-Oppenheimer provides ETFs that weight their holdings by revenue.
-And PowerShares (and more recently Schwab) offers fundamentally weighted ETFs that leverage Research Affiliates’ RAFI indexes.
-The RAFI indexes combine several fundamental metrics such as cash flows, revenue, and dividends rather than a single metric to weight its holdings.
-Exhibit 1 provides a summary of the fundamentally weighted ETFs that I’ll examine more closely.
+Several suites of fundamentally weighted exchange-traded funds have a decade of live performance data.
+WisdomTree offers both dividend- and earnings-weighted ETF suites for the large-, mid-, and small-cap market segments.
+Oppenheimer provides ETFs that weight their holdings by revenues.
+And Invesco (and more recently Schwab) offers fundamentally weighted ETFs that leverage Research Affiliates' RAFI indexes.
+The RAFI indexes combine several fundamental metrics such as cash flows, revenues, and dividends rather than a single metric to weight its holdings.
+Exhibit 1 provides a summary of the fundamentally weighted ETFs that I'll examine more closely.